How to make web pages accessible

 Images

-Make sure information in images can be understood by those who need them.
+Make sure information in images can be understood by everyone who needs it.

 On this page